Never Say Goodbye (1946 film): Plot

-On Christmas Eve, Phil dresses up as Santa Claus in order to sneak into Ellen's apartment and see his daughter.
+On Christmas Eve, Phil dresses up as Santa Claus to sneak into Ellen's apartment and see his daughter.
 Ellen assumes he is her divorce lawyer, Rex De Vallon, who earlier agreed to play Santa.
 When Rex arrives, Phil locks him in the bathroom and a fight ensues.
 Ellen then insists Phil stay away from Flip for the next six months.